 May 16, 2023

-By: Travis Watts, Director of Investor Education
+By: Travis Watts, Director of Investor Development

 Deciding how to invest your money can be difficult.
 We live in an era with access to limitless information at our fingertips.
 While more information and data help to create transparency, it doesn’t make the decision process less overwhelming or prevent analysis paralysis from occurring.
 Human beings are emotional by nature, and making important decisions about your wealth can be difficult if you aren’t able to properly recognize and manage your emotions during the decision-making process.
 The problem arises when emotions cloud your judgment; thus, leading to poor decisions.